Rookout/docs/docs/rooks-setup.md

 ## Python

-The Python Rook provides the ability to fetch debug data from a running application in real time.
+The Python [Rook](https://pypi.org/project/rook/) provides the ability to fetch debug data from a running application in real time.
-It is deployed by deploying the [Rook SDK](https://pypi.org/project/rook/).
 It can easily be installed by running the following command:
 ```bash
 $ pip install rook